jpodeszwik/blog/src/pages/adventure-with-rust/index.md

 }
 ```

 To make it fully functional I had to do one more thing - disable razer keyboard in xorg server.
-Otherwise xorg server would receive standard Naga keypress event, and additional keypress event from my virtual keyboard for each button press.
+Otherwise for each naga button press xorg server would receive standard Naga key press event (with keys 1..9, 0, -, =), and additional key press event from my virtual keyboard.

 I've added such file, to disable it: